CESSProject/doc-v2/storage-miner/multi-buckets.md

 ### Multiple Disks

-As shown in the figure below, where `/dev/sda` is the system disk, `/dev/sdb`, `/dev/sdc` are the data disks, users can directly partition and create file systems on the data disks, and finally mount the file systems to the working directory of the storage node.
+As shown in the figure below, where `/dev/sda` is the system disk, `/dev/sdb` and `/dev/sdc` is the data disks, users can directly partition and create file systems on the data disks, and finally mount the file systems to the working directory of the storage node.

 ![Multi Disk](../assets/storage-miner/multi-buckets/multi-disk-env.png)